-A Tummy Tuck, also known as abdominoplasty, is a procedure which removes the excess skin and fat from the abdomen.
-During this procedure, not only will the skin be tightened with an incision from hip to hip but liposuction will also reduce the fat in these problem areas.
-Both men and women who have lost a significant amount of weight, find changes in their torso with aging or women after pregnancy seek this procedure.
+A Tummy Tuck, also known as an abdominoplasty or lipo-abdominoplasty, is a procedure which removes excess skin and fat from the abdomen.
+During this procedure, not only will fat be removed and the skin be tightened with an incision from hip to hip but Dr. Stiller will also create an internal corset of stitches at the abdominal wall to shrink and tighten the waistline from within.
+Both men and women who have lost a significant amount of weight, have found changes in their torso with aging, or women who have undergone pregnancy may seek this procedure.

-If you have excess belly fat and lax skin around the abdominal area that has not responded to diet and exercise, a traditional Tummy Tuck may be right for you.
-If your abdomen has more loose skin than abdominal fat, a mini tummy tuck may be the better choice for you.
-Most commonly, men and women who have had massive weight loss find that the skin doesn’t have the elasticity to respond to the loss of weight.
-A Tummy Tuck may also benefit you if you have stretched/separated abdominal muscles, usually as a result of pregnancy.
-A Tummy Tuck is designed for re-contouring the torso making the abdomen flatter and tightening the abdominal muscles.
+If you have excess belly fat and lax skin around the abdominal area that has not responded to diet and exercise, a lipo-abdominoplasty may be right for you.
+If your abdomen has more loose skin than abdominal fat, a traditional abdominoplasty or a mini abdominoplasty may be the better choice for you.
+Most commonly, men and women who have had massive weight loss find that the skin doesn’t have the elasticity to respond to the loss of weight and a tummy tuck is needed to remove that excess skin.
+A tummy tuck may also benefit you if you have stretched/separated abdominal muscles, usually as a result of pregnancy or significant fluctuations in weight.
+A tummy tuck is designed to re-contour the torso, making the abdomen flatter and tightening the abdominal muscles.

-To be a good candidate, however, you should be near the weight you are comfortable with.
-If you plan to lose more than 20 pounds, you should wait to have your Tummy Tuck, as the weight loss could cause additional lax skin.
+To be a good candidate for this procedure, you should be near the weight you are comfortable with.
+If you plan to lose more than 20 pounds, you should wait to have your tummy tuck, as the weight loss could cause additional lax skin.
 During your consultation, Dr. Stiller will ask you what bothers you about your body and best explain the right plan for you.

-A tummy tuck procedure begins by Dr. Stiller performing liposuction to help contour by removing excess fat.
+The type of tummy tuck needed will depend on how much skin laxity and fat tissue you may have.
+If you do not have an excess amount of abdominal fat, rather just lose skin, then Dr. Stiller may perform a traditional abdominoplasty without liposuction.
+If there is a moderate amount of subcutaneous fat tissue, then a lipo-abdominoplasty will be performed.
+This procedure begins with Dr. Stiller performing liposuction to help contour and removing excess fat.
 This is done by inserting a small tube called a cannula, which is attached to a suction device.
 Dr. Stiller will then make a horizontal incision from one hip to the other to remove excess skin and tighten.
 If you are undergoing a mini tummy tuck, the incision is much shorter.
 The incision is usually placed just above the pubic area to be easily be hidden by swimsuits and underwear.
 Another incision is placed around the belly button to free it from overlying tissue.

 If necessary, the stomach muscles are also tightened along the midline to repair any muscle separation.
-This is done by suturing the fascia and excising the extra tissue.
+This is done by suturing the fascia and removing the extra tissue.
 The belly button is repositioned to the correct position by creating a new opening in the skin.
 Once this is complete, Dr. Stiller pulls down the outer skin over the abdomen, trims away the excess tissue and sutures the incisions closed.
-Drains are not needed for this procedure as the lymphatic system is kept intact.

-Tummy Tuck results can vary between patients, so it is important to be patient.
+Tummy tuck results will vary, so it is important to be patient.
 Most patients notice a significant difference in the first 3 months as the swelling continues to improve.
 However, it is normal to experience numbness of the lower central abdomen for several months.
 You will have a scar on your lower abdomen which may appear pink and raised 2-3 months after surgery.
 As time goes on, the color will begin to fade and the scar will flatten.
 If your stretch marks were located in areas of lose skin, they will be gone.
-However, they may still be stretch marks in areas that are not excised.
-After your Tummy Tuck, you will lose inches and have a slimmer waist however, a Tummy Tuck is not a substitute for weight loss.
-Maintaining a steady weight can help keep your results.
+However, there may still be stretch marks in areas that are not excised.
+After your tummy tuck, you will lose inches and have a slimmer waist, but keep in mind that a tummy tuck is not a substitute for weight loss.
+Maintaining a steady weight can help you keep your results.